shuyu-li/freertos/FreeRTOS/Source/portable/XCC/Xtensa/readme_xtensa.txt

 configuration.
 However, this has not been tested and is currently not supported by Cadence.

-This port includes optional reentrancy support for the 'newlib' C runtime library that is distributed with Xtensa Tools, providing thread-safety on a per task basis (for use in tasks only, not interrupt handlers).
+This port includes optional reentrancy support for the 'newlib' and 'xclib' C runtime libraries distributed with Xtensa Tools, providing thread-safety on a per task basis (for use in tasks only, not interrupt handlers).

-NOTE: At this time only the 'newlib' C library is supported for thread safety.
-The 'xclib' and 'uclibc' libraries are not reentrant and do not provide thread safety at this time.
+NOTE: At this time only 'newlib' and 'xclib' C libraries are supported for thread safety.
+The 'uclibc' library is not reentrant and does not provide thread safety at this time.
 However, if you are not concerned with reentrancy then you can use any of these libraries.